deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](charts/charts_23_0.png "🔼 Figure 12: Effect of Image Guidance (mixing syn+real).
 All-level experiments use the synthesis samples from all guidance scales selected for each task.
 0.5 refers to only using synthetic data with guidance level λ = 0.5 for fine-tuning.
 Left: results on iWildCam.
 Right: results on ImageNet-LT")

-> 🔼 The chart displays the effect of various image guidance levels on the performance of the model for both iWildCam and ImageNet-LT datasets, comparing the results of using only one guidance level versus all guidance levels.
+> 🔼 The chart displays the impact of various image guidance levels on out-of-distribution (OOD) F1 score for iWildCam and few-class accuracy for ImageNet-LT, comparing the performance of DisCL with baselines.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Effect of Image Guidance (mixing syn+real).
 All-level experiments use the synthesis samples from all guidance scales selected for each task.
 0.5 refers to only using synthetic data with guidance level λ = 0.5 for fine-tuning.
 Left: results on iWildCam.
 Right: results on ImageNet-LT